ravirahman/the-electrons/assets/posts/lab6.md

 <center>**Figure 6.7**: *The above video shows our particle filter localization running at 10hz in a simulated environment.
 Red represents the inferred odometry; green represents the ground truth.
 The overlap illustrates the high level of accuracy of our implementation (average absolute error at each timestep: 0.093m)*</center>

 ### Particle Filter Localization in Robot: Downtick in Performance
-<center>**Figure 6.8: The above video shows our particle filter algorithm running on the robot at 20 hz with 72 laser samples per update and 4000 particles.
-The red path represents the inferred poses while the white dots represent laser scans.
-We qualitatively determined the filter was accurate for __ of the 120 seconds (__%).**</center>

 We then tested the particle filter running at 20hz with 72 laser samples per update and 4000 particles on the actual robot.
 Unlike the simulator, we lacked a perfectly-accurate ground truth, so we could not quantitativelycompute error.
 Instead, we measured that our method was qualitatively accurate for ______ of the 120 second test run (___%).
 We noticed that the robot localized well in most situations, though the inferred pose diverged from the true pose of the robot in featureless hallways.